 If you’ve never tried marinating your meat in yogurt before, prepare to be amazed.
 Here, the not-so-secret ingredient is mixed with paprika and curry powder—a total game changer for tenderizing chicken and forming a super-flavorful crust in the pan.
 Juicy and tender, the cutlets are paired with roasted carrots and garlicky basmati rice, plus a cooling, creamy cucumber and cilantro raita for dolloping over top.
 Ready to MEAT your match?

 • Adjust rack to top position and preheat oven to 425 degrees.
-Wash and dry all produce. • In a medium bowl, combine yogurt, paprika, 1 TBSP olive oil, 2 tsp curry powder (you’ll more later), 1 tsp salt, and pepper.
+Wash and dry all produce. • In a medium bowl, combine yogurt, paprika, 1 TBSP olive oil, 2 tsp curry powder (you’ll use more later), 1 tsp salt, and pepper.
 (For 4 servings, use 2 TBSP olive oil, 4 tsp curry powder, and 2 tsp salt.)
-If you like things spicy, stir in a pinch of chili flakes. • Add chicken* to marinade and turn to coat.
+If you like things spicy, stir in a pinch of chili flakes (save the rest for serving). • Pat chicken* dry with paper towels; add to marinade and turn to coat.
 Set aside to marinate for 15 minutes.

-• While chicken marinates, trim, peel and cut carrots into 1-inch-thick pieces. • Toss on a baking sheet with a drizzle of olive oil, salt and pepper.
-Roast on top rack until golden brown and tender, 25-30 minutes.
+• While chicken marinates, trim, peel, and cut carrots crosswise into 1-inchthick pieces.
+Toss on a baking sheet with a drizzle of olive oil, salt, and pepper. • Roast on top rack until golden brown and tender, 25-30 minutes.

-• Fluff rice with a fork and season with salt and pepper. • Divide rice, carrots and chicken between plates.
+• Fluff rice with a fork and season with salt and pepper. • Divide rice, carrots, and chicken between plates.
 Dollop chicken with raita.
 Sprinkle chicken and carrots with remaining cilantro.
-If you like extra heat, sprinkle with a pinch of chili flake to taste.
+If you like extra heat, sprinkle with a pinch of remaining chili flakes to taste.
 Serve.